TySkby/py-ninja/README.md

 `py-ninja` is a Python wrapper for the [Ninja Blocks](http://ninjablocks.com/) [API](http://docs.ninja.is/).
 It's still experimental, and should be considered unstable (hence its unpackaged state).

+*Note: A _very_ minimal packaging script has been added in this forked version.
+Not that it's any less experimental than before, but I thought I'd like to use it in other applications. -TySkby*

 ## Setup

 Install the requirements: `pip install -r requirements.txt`